 Dealing with Growing Fraudulent Credit Card Activity

-With all of the data breaches, phishing scams, skimming activity, account takeovers, and with incidents of robbery and theft – there is a strong possibility your personal data has been exposed to criminals.
+With all of the data breaches, phishing scams, skimming activity, account takeovers, and with incidents of lost wallets or robbery and theft – there is a strong possibility your personal data has been exposed to criminals.

 A 2017 Nilson Report shows credit card fraud losses topped $24 billion – up $2 billion from 2016.